-For more information and a map of designated sites see Appendix 3.
+For more information see Appendix 4: Designated sites.

 There is opportunity to designate new sites and also to enhance non-designated sites for their habitat and species value.
 This may include open spaces of public value, verges, incidental open space areas, parkland and Suitable Alternative Natural Greenspaces (SANGs).